Benjamin Franklin Bridge

-The Benjamin Franklin Bridge, originally named the Delaware River Bridge and known locally as the Ben Franklin Bridge, is a suspension bridge across the Delaware River connecting Philadelphia, Pennsylvania, and Camden, New Jersey.
+The Benjamin Franklin Bridge, originally named the Delaware River Bridge and known locally as the Ben Franklin Bridge, is a suspension bridge across the Delaware River connecting Philadelphia, Pennsylvania and Camden, New Jersey.
 Owned and operated by the Delaware River Port Authority, it is one of four primary vehicular bridges between Philadelphia and southern New Jersey, along with the Betsy Ross, Walt Whitman, and Tacony-Palmyra bridges.
 It carries Interstate 676/U.S. Route 30, pedestrians/cyclists, and the PATCO Speedline.

 The bridge was dedicated as part of the 1926 Sesquicentennial Exposition, celebrating the 150th anniversary of the signing of the United States Declaration of Independence.
 From 1926 to 1929, it had the longest single span of any suspension bridge in the world.

 History

+19th century

 Plans for a bridge to augment the ferries across the Delaware River began as early as 1818, when one plan envisioned using Smith Island, a narrow island off the Philadelphia shore that was removed in 1893.
 Local engineer John C. Trautwine proposed a four-span suspension bridge in 1851.
-Then, in 1868, a committee of Philadelphia and Camden interests proposed a unique design with two parallel low-level drawbridge spans which would allow ships to pass in stages without interrupting traffic across the bridge.
+In 1868, a committee of Philadelphia and Camden interests proposed a unique design with two parallel low-level drawbridge spans allowing ships to pass in stages without interrupting traffic across the bridge.
 A later proposal by John Alexander Low Waddell employed helical approaches to avoid purchasing expensive land for approaches to a high-level suspension bridge.
 None of these proposals were constructed.

+20th century

-To find a permanent solution, the Delaware River Bridge Joint Commission (now the Delaware River Port Authority) was created in 1919.
+The Delaware River Bridge Joint Commission, now the Delaware River Port Authority, was created in 1919 to find a permanent solution.